 Lapin Law Offices hopes that the NHTSA, researchers and vehicle manufacturers, continue to look at every possible way to reduce driver distraction.
 A fraction of a second could mean the difference between life and death in motor vehicle crashes.

-- Distraction.gov: Facts & Statistics (Internal citations omitted)
+- Distraction.gov: Key Facts and Statistics (Internal citations omitted)

 - Massachusetts Institute of Technology (MIT) AgeLab: : An Evaluation of Typeface Design in a Text-Rich Automotive User Interface